On this page

 Most super funds these days offer an extensive a la carte menu of investment choices.
 You can mix and match your own portfolio of shares, property, fixed interest, cash and other assets, or choose from a selection of pre-mixed investment options.

 Conservative pre-mixed options contain mostly lower-risk defensive assets such as bonds, cash and fixed interest investments.
 Growth options hold mostly higher-risk shares and property.
 Balanced options are more equally weighted between the two.
-In practice though, Balanced options can hold up to 70 per cent growth assets, so drill down and check the asset allocation.
+In practice though, Balanced options can hold up to 70% growth assets, so drill down and check the asset allocation.

 For those who want more control but may not have the account balance or inclination to run their own SMSF, many funds now allow you to buy and sell direct shares and exchange-traded funds.
 If you are happy with your fund’s default MySuper option, lower fees and lack of choice can perform well but you should check it against similar MySuper products to make sure.